hyryel/com.unity.multiplayer.docs/docs/basics/spawning-synchronization.md

 Below are two example scripts, one that handles spawning using the client-server mode, and one that uses distributed authority mode.

 * The client-server script requires splitting the logic between client and server.
-The client has to send a message to the server in order to spawn the projectile, which introduces the latency previously described between a player's motion and the projectile being spawned.
+The client has to send a message to the server in order to spawn the projectile, which introduces the latency previously described between a Player's motion and the projectile being spawned.
 * With distributed authority, spawning follows a more traditional single-player usage pattern.
 The notable difference from the client-server approach is that there's no need to send a message to a server in order to spawn the NetworkObject.

 ### Client-server